Senate passes bill to avert shutdown, fund government through March 11

 In one camp was Sen. Marsha Blackburn (R-Tenn.), who initially threatened to block swift consideration of the continuing resolution over concerns about a federal harm reduction program to distribute safe smoking kits.
 Seizing on disputed reports in conservative media, Blackburn expressed fear that crack pipes might be included as part of the kits.

 Blackburn specifically demanded a formal commitment that the federal government would not spend taxpayer dollars on crack pipe, despite days of public denials from the Department of Health and Human Services.
-That official word arrived Tuesday from the health agency’s leader, Secretary Xavier Beccera, prompting Blackburn soon after to release her hold on the proposal.
+That official word arrived Tuesday from the health agency’s leader, Secretary Xavier Becerra, prompting Blackburn soon after to release her hold on the proposal.

 Sen. Marco Rubio (R-Fla.) later then sought to force a vote on a measure that would explicitly ban federal funding for crack pipes, arguing that the HHS program still would have sent other drug paraphernalia, including mouthpieces, that might allow for drug users to smoke crack.
 He moved to bring up his bill, describing the entire affair as “insane.”

-Note: A previous version of this article misspelled the last name of U.S. Health and Human Services Secretary Xavier Becerra.